meganlandis/meganlandis.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
-excerpt: "Catherine Knox is a mechanical engineering student with a passion for creating and contributing to innovative projects.
-She is primarily interested in aerospace and nuclear engineering.
-On this website, you can find a list of Catherine's engineering projects, research inititives, and related involvements."
+excerpt: "Megan Landis is a mechanical engineering student with a passion for creating and contributing to innovative projects.
+She is primarily interested in project management and product design.
+On this website, you can find a list ofMegan's engineering projects, research inititives, and related involvements."
 feature_row:
   - image_path: assets/img/EcoswellSolarPanel-1.png
     alt: "placeholder image 1"